svermaji/SearchBigFile/README.md

 ## Description
 * Program stores the last searched file and search string.
+* If file not exists user has choice to remove it from recent entry
 * User can lock screen with a password and change password
 * Added export button and cleanup button for old exports.
 * Clipboard popup will appear to set file name.